Islandora-Collaboration-Group/ISLE/docs/install/install-local-migrate.md

 1. Copy the `/var/www/html/sites/default/files` directory from your Production Apache server to an appropriate storage area on your personal computer.
 You'll move this directory in later steps.

-2. Locate and note the previously existing private Islandora Drupal git repository.
+2. Locate and note the previously existing private Islandora Drupal Git repository.
 You'll be cloning this into place once the ISLE project has been cloned in later steps.

 ### Drupal Site Database